giantswarm/sample-catalog/README.md

 - Centralized information, which managed app currently pushes into which catalog.

 **Cons:**
-- Need for some kind of CI cron-job that queries available new releases of managed apps.
+- Need for a CI cron-job that queries available new releases of managed apps.
 - Delays between releasing a managed app and making it available in the app-catalog.